Quality Teaching for Diverse Students in Schooling: Best Evidence Synthesis Iteration (BES) Publications

 The ten characteristics generated out of the synthesis are summarised below.

-1. Quality teaching is focused on student achievement (including social outcomes) and facilities high standards of student outcomes for heterogeneous groups of students.
+1. Quality teaching is focused on student achievement (including social outcomes) and facilitates high standards of student outcomes for heterogeneous groups of students.

 - Quality teaching is focussed on raising student achievement (including social outcomes).